Adityasubhaditya/geofood/README.md

 Total Revenue, Costs, and Profit: Calculated to measure the overall financial performance.
 Simulation of Profitability: Estimated profitability based on recommended commission and discount percentages.

-Contact:-
-Feel free to reach out with questions or contributions:
-Email: adityasubhaditya@example.com